Logo

 Title: PRR 644, MP-54ES, c.
 1967

 Description: Myers.
 Here is a duplicate 35mm color slide of a photo by William J. Myers that was taken in Harrisburg, Pennsylvania, c.
 1967.
-Shown here is Pennsylvania Railroad #644, an MP-54E5 commuter car.
+Shown here is Pennsylvania Railroad #644, an MP-54E5 electrified commuter car.
 It's parked at the Harrisburg Passenger Station, awaiting its next run to Middletown and points East.
 This photo comes from a color slide set entitled "Electrified Operations On The Pennsy" that's produced and distributed by Blackhawk Films of Davenport, Iowa (791-6).

 Photo Date: 8/15/1967 Upload Date: 2/13/2022 12:58:06 PM